0u812/rr-benchmarking/README.md

 ## Jarnac

 To run the Jarnac ODE benchmark, open the file `jarnac_bench_ode.jan` in the Jarnac IDE and click the "Run" button.
+The results will be displayed in the interactive console.

+To run the Jarnac stochastic/Gillespie benchmark, open the file `jarnac_bench_stoch.jan` in the Jarnac IDE and click the "Run" button.